ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - This is the phase the psycast starts out in when it is initially used.
 During this phase you pay the [[Neural Heat]] and [[Psyfocus]] costs of the psycast and determine the [[#Psycast Targeting|Targets]] of the psycast.
 This phase passes instantly to the casting phase if there are no interruptions.
 - The caster may [[#Interrupting|Interrupt]] the use phase at any time.
 ### Casting Phase (Pay component and casting time costs)
 - This phase lasts throughout the casting time of the psycast, during this time the psycast may be interrupted depending on the casting time (more details under [[#Casting Time]]).
-During this phase you satisfy the [[#Psycast Components|Psycast's Components]].
+During this phase you satisfy the [[#Psycast Components|Psycast's Components]] at all times.
 Once the casting time has elapsed, the psycast moves to the cast phase.
 - The caster may [[#Interrupting|Interrupt]] the casting phase at any time.
 ### Cast Phase (Immediate effects occur)
 - This phase happens immediately after the casting phase has passed, during this phase all immediate effects of the psycast occur (more details under [[#Psycast Effects]]) and you roll on the [[Exceeding the Neural Heat Limit|cast effect table]] if applicable.
 This phase passes to the active phase once all immediate effects are resolved.